okwon78/Image2Vec/README.md

 ```

 Finally, I builded a inverted index; Key is file path and value is a sorted list by cosine similarities.
-The reason why I chose cosine distance instand of euclidean distance is that In high dimension space, cosine distance is a better choice because of curse of dimension.
+The reason why I chose cosine distance instand of euclidean distance is that cosine distance is a better choice in high dimension space because of curse of dimension.

 ```python